materiaraiding/materiaraiding-old/_ultimate/fru.md

 These Traffic Lights will spawn baited rotating AOEs that cleave 180(?) degrees in front of them.
 Yellow Tethered Traffic Lights **go first**, and Purple Tethered Traffic Lights **go last**.

 There are 2 ways you can orient this arena.
-Either using the lone yellow traffic light as Relative North, or the empty space between the 2 close yellow traffic lights. **Either method works as the strats don't interfere with eachother, so use what you are comfortable with.**
+Either using the lone yellow traffic light as Relative North, or the empty space between the 2 close yellow traffic lights. **Either method works, however if you are using the priority method below, you will have to reverse the prio for **lone yellow north**

 All of this sounds incredibly intimdating and complicated, but it can be simplified for each person.

 Once the cast bar goes off players will find Relative North.
 For this example I will be using the **2 yellow traffic lights** as North.

 DPS will look at their party list to determine which spread they are taking, in the priority D3-D1-D2-D4 looking at relative North.
 Supports will do the same with the priority H1 MT ST H2.

-(This only works if the party is on the same page

-Any DPS with a **10s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will use their priority take the SE and SW traffic lights (whichever they are closest to).
+Any DPS with a **10s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will use their priority take the SE and SW traffic lights.

-Any Support with a **30s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will step out of the line up and take the NE and NW traffic lights (whichever they are closest to).
+Any Support with a **30s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will use their priority and take the NE and NW traffic lights.

 The DPS and Support players with a **20s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will go W/E respectively.